release-it/release-it/docs/plugins/README.md

 ## Creating a plugin

 To create a plugin, extend the `Plugin` class, and implement one or more release-cycle methods.
 See the "interface" below (where none of the methods is required).
-Any of these methods can be `async`.
-If you're interested in writing a plugin, please take a look at
-[the `runTasks` test helper](https://github.com/release-it/release-it/blob/v11/test/util/index.js#L33-L54), to see how a plugin is integrated in the release process.
+Any of these methods can be `async` (except for `getIncrementedVersionSync`).
+If you're interested in writing a plugin, please take a look at [the `runTasks` test helper](https://github.com/release-it/release-it/blob/v11/test/util/index.js#L33-L54), to see how a plugin is integrated in the release process.
 Also see the [base `Plugin` class](https://github.com/release-it/release-it/blob/v11/lib/plugin/Plugin.js) where the plugin should be